NETWAYS/foreman-training/provisioning/03_pxe.md

 * Objective:
  * Configure the system "pxe" in Foreman and start the installation
 * Steps:
- * Open Foreman's host dialog using "Host > New Host"
+ * Open Foreman's host dialog using "Host > Create Host"
  * On the Host tab name it "pxe" and select the Environment, Puppet CA and Master
  * On the Operating system tab select the Architecture, Operating System, Media, Partition table and set a Root password.
  * On the Interface tab click edit to configure the interface with the MAC address, identifier "eth0", select Domain and Subnet and keep the suggested IP address.